LSDtopotools/LSDMappingTools/LSDMapArtist/README.md

 # LSDMapArtist
 An experimental python package for plotting LSDTopoTools output and world domination.
-(But mainly plotting)
+(But mainly LSDTopoTools output)

+This does not affect the other modules in LSDPlottingTools.
+LSDPlottingTools is blissfully unaware of LSDMapArtist's existence.
+LSDMapArtist imports from LSDPlottingTools, but not the other way round so as not to break people's code.

+## Overview
 An object-oriented plotting module for constructing drape maps in a reusable, generic way.

 Experimental.
 Use at your own risk.
+Subject to rapid change.

-If it ever works I'll transfer it to @LSDTopoTools
+<del>If it ever works I'll transfer it to @LSDTopoTools</del> -- done!

 This software is realsed under the Artistic Licence v2.0